Hoobachube/Top-Trumps/Curriculum/Curriculum.md

 ## JANUARY

 - Databases
 - SQL in 10 minutes
 - Designing an application

 ## FEB

-- Talk about other database types
+- Choose a C# book or course
+- Do some basic C# exercises (FizzBuzz etc..)
+- Spend Time going through the book/course.

 ## MAR

-?????
+- See how we are doing with the book
+- Start on the CRUD API forthe top trumps game

 ## Q2 - APR - JUN

+- Talk about other database types
 - C#
   - Getting our data in code
   - console application